The iOS SDK Guide Follow

 Add the SDK to Xcode

-In order to simplify using the Meridian SDK library with your Xcode iOS project, we’ve bundled the SDK into a universal iOS framework.
+In order to simplify using the Meridian SDK library with your Xcode iOS project, we’ve bundled the SDK into a universal iOS xcframework.

-You can add the SDK to your project using CocoaPods, an Objective-C and Swift dependency manager.
+You can add the SDK to your project using the Swift Package Manager, CocoaPods, or manually.

 Add the SDK with CocoaPods